Brighton and Hove Psychotherapy

 What is the purpose of counselling or psychotherapy?

-It is a question that in my view is enormously ethical as surely, as psychotherapists, we have a duty to firstly do no harm, and secondly, to be of service to our clients?
-So then what is the purpose of psychotherapy?
+It is a question that in my view is enormously ethical as surely, as psychotherapists, we have a duty to firstly do no harm, and secondly, to be of service to our patients?
+If so, then what is the purpose of psychotherapy?

-As psychotherapists, I would suggest we have to walk a line between holding a clinical diagnosis and being present with the client’s experience; too much of a shift in either direction, and the ability to hold both the individual and their underlying psychic structure becomes lost.
-We therefore need to have a clinical understanding of what is happening in the mind of the client and to be able to work with this, whilst also remaining present with the client’s moment-to-moment experience in the room – no mean feat!
+As psychotherapists, I would suggest we have to walk a line between holding a clinical diagnosis and being present with the patient’s experience; too much of a shift in either direction, and the ability to hold both the individual and their underlying psychic structure becomes lost.
+We therefore need to have a clinical understanding of what is happening in the mind of the patient and to be able to work with this, whilst also remaining present with the patient’s moment-to-moment experience in the room – no mean feat!

-Like any other clinician I have my own lens (or set of lenses) through which I think about a client’s mental state.
+Like any other clinician, I have my own lens – broadly psychoanalytic – through which I think about a patient’s mental state.
 I am trained to work with the unconscious and thus believe in how past experiences and relational patterns repeat in the client’s experience of their lived experience in the present.
+Secondly, I believe that what has been damaged in relationship, can only be healed in relationship.

 Too much time and energy is taken up with the ongoing debate and argument about which approach and method is best.
-Approaches to understanding a client’s internal world are like languages – they often say something similar and in some cases can be literally translated but nonetheless, they also contain with them ‘cultural’ expressions and understandings that simply cannot be translated.
+Approaches to understanding a patient’s internal world are like languages – they often say something similar and in some cases can be literally translated but nonetheless, they also contain with them ‘cultural’ expressions and understandings that simply cannot be translated.
 And where these cultural expressions form the bedrock of an approach, they can end up diverging significantly.
-However, at their core they all seek to help clients’ make sense of their experience and aim to ‘help’ the client so where is the commonality?
+However, at their core they all seek to help patients make sense of their experience and aim to ‘help’, so where is the commonality?

 I believe that perhaps it can at least in part be encapsulated by the following bullet points:

-• To assist clients in becoming aware of their emotional state, so they can know when they are experiencing stress (stress being a state of emotional discomfort or overwhelm);
+• To assist patients in becoming aware of their emotional state, so they can know when they are experiencing emotions;

-• To assist clients in learning to express their emotions safely (to themselves and to others), so they can become aware of and protect their personal boundaries;
+• To assist patients in learning to express their emotions safely (to themselves and to others) using language (feelings), so they can become aware of and protect their personal boundaries;

-• To teach clients to address their present and genuine needs – which will involve in turn them feeling satisfaction; frustration; and negotiating – as opposed to repressing their needs to protect an attachment.
+• To teach patients to address their present and genuine needs – which will involve in turn them feeling satisfaction; frustration; and negotiating – as opposed to repressing – their needs to protect an attachment.

 Counseling and Therapy Help People Feel and Understand Themselves

-So perhaps ultimately the purpose of counselling and therapy does go back to creating a relationship with the client that they never had so that through the therapeutic relationship they can learn to regulate their emotions in healthy ways.
-From the therapist’s perspective, this is contingent on a careful and precise attunement to the client’s emotional and nervous system, teaching them to know themselves first, so that it then becomes safe and thus possible to know themselves and the other in the capacity of a relationship.
+So perhaps ultimately the purpose of cpsychotherapy does go back to creating a relationship with the patient that they never had, so that through the therapeutic relationship they can learn to regulate their emotions in healthy ways.
+From the therapist’s perspective, this is contingent on a careful and precise attunement to the patient’s emotional and nervous system, teaching them to know themselves first, so that it then becomes safe and thus possible to know themselves and the other in the capacity of a relationship.

 Mark Vahrmeyer